mattcroat/joy-of-code/posts/svelte-stores-guide/svelte-stores-guide.md

 const counter = writable(0)
 ```

-A store accepts a function as a second argument that only runs once after the first subscriber, and return a cleanup function when there are no subscriber anymore.
+A store accepts a function as a second argument that only runs once after the first subscriber, and returns a cleanup function when there are no subscribers anymore.

 ```ts:lib/counter.ts showLineNumbers
 import { writable } from 'svelte/store'